pyca/cryptography/docs/x509/reference.rst

     .. method:: last_update(time)

-        Sets the CRL's activation time.
-This is the time from which clients can start trusting the CRL.
-It may be different from the time at which the CRL was created.
+        Sets this CRL's activation time.
+This is the time from which clients can start trusting this CRL.
+It may be different from the time at which this CRL was created.
 This is also known as the ``thisUpdate`` time.

-        :param time: The :class:`datetime.datetime` object (in UTC) that marks the activation time for the CRL.
+        :param time: The :class:`datetime.datetime` object (in UTC) that marks the activation time for this CRL.
 The CRL may not be trusted if it is used before this time.

     .. method:: next_update(time)

-        Sets the CRL's next update time.
+        Sets this CRL's next update time.
 This is the time by which a new CRL will be issued.
-The next CRL could be issued before this , but it will not be issued any later than the indicated date.
+The CA is allowed to issue a new CRL before this date, however clients are not required to check for it.

-        :param time: The :class:`datetime.datetime` object (in UTC) that marks the next update time for the CRL.
+        :param time: The :class:`datetime.datetime` object (in UTC) that marks the next update time for this CRL.

     .. method:: sign(private_key, algorithm, backend)

-        Sign the CRL using the CA's private key.
+        Sign this CRL using the CA's private key.

         :param private_key: The
             :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`,